jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-practice-schema.md

 - Relying on other senses seems hard in these fragments, but needed.
 - If there are black keys near, this may even increase success of accuracy, because tactile sense can help.
-- I think I have a fragment here, where eyes cannot look at keys litteraly, but also tactile sense is not helped much by differences in key sensation.
+- I think I have a fragment here, where eyes cannot look at keys literally, but also tactile sense is not helped much by differences in key sensation.

 #### Loud